 Area(s) of Interest

-Political and Economic Sociology; Comparative and Historical Sociology; Global and Transnational Sociology; Inequality; Politics of Culture, Sociology of Development; Southeast Asia
+Sociology of Development; Comparative and Historical Sociology; Ethnography; Global and Transnational Sociology; Inequality; Politics of Culture; Southeast Asia

 Selected Awards and Fellowships

 - The Hayward R. Alker Best Student Paper Award, Interpretive Methodologies and Methods, American Political Science Association, 2021.

 - Honorable Mention, Sociology of Development Outstanding Graduate Paper Award, American Sociological Association, 2021.